emilps/fjelltg/src/pages/about/index.md

 ### History

-Fjell were established in 2000 and are based on more than 40 years of experience in high-end engineering and fabrication work from the process industry on and offshore.
+Fjell was established in 2000 and is based on more than 40 years of experience in high-end engineering and fabrication work from the process industry on and offshore.
 In 2012 FTG conducted a strategic decision towards becoming a leading supplier for Greentech.
 Workshop operations and some of the engineering capacity were demerged into their own companies and sold.
 FTG retained key personnel, patents, all the knowhow and production facilities.

 {"widget":"imageblock","text":"FTG delivers state of the art equipment to for the best possible utilization of raw material, whether it is fish waste, different types of biorest or municipal sludge.","image":"/img/fjelltg_main-image.jpg"}